Smithsonian/dpo-packrat/docs/content/user-tasks/managing/_index.md

 | Draco Compr   | When checked, indicates that the model is Draco compressed |
 | Title         | Attachment title |

-The scene asset tab contains an "**Add Attachment**" button.
+The Scene asset tab contains an "**Add Attachment**" button.
 When pressed, the user is brought to the ingestion upload screen.
-An asset uploaded and ingested in this manner will be added as an attachment to the scene.
+An asset uploaded and ingested in this manner will be added as an attachment to the Scene.